n8dogg59/team-profile-generator/README.md

 * The user is able to add an unlimited number of engineer's or intern's

 ## Demonstration Video
+To view a demonstration of how this application works please click on this YouTube link https://www.youtube.com/watch?v=QUHm4Y2-NPg&feature=youtu.be.

 ## Built With
 * JavaScript